 - Plastic bags to wrap dirty diapers in until you can find a trash can to throw them out

-- Change of clothes for baby: Infant onesies, a pair of socks, hat, baby outfit
+- 2 sets of clothes for baby: Infant onesies, socks, hat, baby outfit

 - 2 clean bottles, bottle water, and powdered formula (if bottle feeding)